VIVITROL® treatment information

 What happens if you take opiates while on VIVITROL®?

 Individuals should not take opiates while on VIVITROL®, as this can be dangerous and result in overdose.
-Because VIVITROL® blocks the effects of drugs, a person may take higher doses in order to feel the effects.
+Because VIVITROL® blocks the effects of drugs, a person may take higher doses to feel the effects.
 The danger in this is that they can still overdose even when they don’t feel the effects.
 VIVITROL® can also impact a person’s tolerance to opioids, increasing their sensitivity.
-However, a personal doesn’t usually know this has happened, so when they take the same amount of opioids they did before they started VIVITROL®, they may end up overdosing.
+However, someone doesn’t usually know this has happened, so when they take the same amount of opioids they did before they started VIVITROL®, overdosing is a serious risk.

 How does VIVITROL® work?